syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Mindmap.md

 {% endhighlight %}
 {% endtabs %}

-## Initializing the mindmap layout
+## Initializing the mind map layout
-The following code illustrates how to initialize the mindmap layout in diagram loaded event:
+The following code illustrates how to initialize the mind map layout in diagram loaded event:
 {% tabs %}
 {% highlight c# %}
 //Diagram loaded event